Stretch Basics for Patternmaking 1: IntroductionNote that this is Part 1 of a series of 3 articles. This article covers the following:

 - Stable Knits: Knitted Fabrics that stretch between 18-25% (5 inches stretches to 6.25 inches).

 - Moderate Knits: Knits that stretch between 26-50% (5 inches stretches to 7.25 inches)

 - Stretchy Knits: Knits that stretch between 51-75% (5 inches stretches to 8 inches)

 - Super-stretch Knits: Knits that stretch between 75-100% (5 inches stretches to 10 inches)

-- Which directon the fabric stretches, and draft the pattern accordingly (e.g. for the most stretch to go around the body for a dress, but up and down for a leotard).
+- Which direction the fabric stretches, and draft the pattern accordingly (e.g. for the most stretch to go around the body for a dress, but up and down for a leotard).

-- Seamlines such as the shoulder may need to be stabilised, keeping in mind that stablised seams won't stretch, so you need to make sure you take that into account in the pattern. (e.g.If you stablise an opening where the head goes through, make sure there is enough room for the head).
+- Seam-lines such as the shoulder may need to be stabilized, keeping in mind that stabilized seams won’t stretch, so you need to make sure you take that into account in the pattern. (e.g.If you stablize an opening where the head goes through, make sure there is enough room for the head).

 - You need to use a block appropriate to the amount of stretch in the fabric, and the type of fabric (stretchwoven vs knits).

 - You need to use the correct fabric for the garment at hand; you need to know when you can use two-way stretch and when you need four-way stretch.

 - All knits have a nap, most have a shine; need to take this into account when drawing the grainline.